serialseb/serialseb.github.com/_posts/2006/2006-02-02-rebuilding-serialseb-com-serial-support.md

 ---
 title: Rebuilding SerialSeb.com – Serials
 serial: rebuilding-serialseb-com
+comments: true
+layout: post
+date: 2016-02-02 12:00:00
 ---
 You may have noticed a list of other blog entries in this serial just above (provided I don't update the design again).

 One thing I wanted to do was to automatically group posts together that are part of one story arc.
 I call those serials.

-To do that, each of my post that is part of a serial may have an additional instruction in the front-matter.
+To do that, each of the posts in a serial have an additional instruction in the front-matter metadata.

 ```
 ---